amarmer/JsonProperty/README.md

 #### C# JsonProperty implementation in C++

-C# has JsonProperty attribute, for instance:
+C# has JsonProperty attribute, which allows to model JSON in C#, for instance:

 ```C++
 public class Person